Curve counting and S-duality: Modularity

 Here we flesh out a suggestion of Davesh Maulik to explain, or perhaps one day prove, the modularity properties of the generating series of invariants $\Omega(v_n)$ directly.
-We thank Luis Garcia for his insight and generous expert assistance with this Section.
+We thank Luis Garcia for his insight and generous expert assistance with this section.

-Again let $X$ be a Calabi-Yau 3-fold with $H^1(\cO_X)=0$, and again we work with bounded $m$ and then large $n\gg0$.
-We return to this point in Remark \ref{rmk}.
-By Theorem \ref{theorem.1} all sheaves in $M_{X,H}(v_n)$ are rank one on their scheme-theoretic support, and that support is a divisor $D\in|\cO(n)|$.
-The generic $\iota\colon D\into X$ is smooth, and supports precisely the stable sheaves
+Again let $X$ be a Calabi--Yau threefold with $H^1(\cO_X)=0$, and again we work with bounded $m$ and then large $n\gg0$.
+We return to this point in Remark~\ref{rmk}.
+By Theorem~\ref{theorem.1} all sheaves in $M_{X,H}(v_n)$ are of rank 1 on their scheme-theoretic support, and that support is a divisor $D\in|\cO(n)|$.
+The generic $\iota\colon D\into X$ is smooth and supports precisely the stable sheaves